MorphiaOrg/morphia/Migration.md

 trivial
 * `@Embedded` is now only allowed on the embedded type.
 If you wish to map a specific name to a field rather than using the field name, use `@Property` on that field.
+* Morphia's geojson objects have been deprecated.
+Any use via the API will be transparently converted to the driver's native types but applications should be updated to use those types directly.
+Any use of those types as fields on entities will break as there will be no codecs defined for those types.